prashantjoge/archlinux/README.md

 ### Quick Git Rub Off
 git clone url          # To create directory on local

-git add .              # Then add mew files into the local add do git add
+git add .              # Then add new files into the local

 git commit -ma         # Commit the files to local